| sim.geno {qtl} | R Documentation |

 the number of positions at which the simulations were performed and

 n.draws is the number of replicates.
-Attributes "error.prob"
+Attributes "error.prob",

-are set to the values of the
+"step", and "off.end" are set to the values of the

 corresponding arguments, for later reference.